rodrigoalcarazdelaosa/fisiquimicamente/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Noticias"
-subtitle = "Desde Twitter"
+title = "Noticias desde Twitter" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.